linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 ## Guide

-You can run, exit, or create shortcuts for Terminal.
+You can run, exit, and create shortcuts for Terminal in the following ways.

 ### Run Terminal ###